mjordan/islandora_workbench_docs/docs/csv_value_templates.md

 ## Applying CSV value templates to paged content

 Paged content (or as sometimes referred to, children) created using the "[Using subdirectories](/islandora_workbench_docs/paged_and_compound/#using-subdirectories)" method do not have their own rows in input CSV files.
-However, you can apply CSV value templates to their node fields using.
+Any fields that are configured to be "required" in the parent and child's content type are copied from the parent's CSV row and applied to all that parent's pages/children.
+If you want to add non-required field data to pages/children, However, you can use CSV value templates to do that.
 In this case:

-* the CSV row that is used as the source of `$csv_value` is the page's (or child's) parent row
+* the CSV row that is used as the source of `$csv_value` is the page's (or child's) parent row; in other words, the value of `$csv_value` is inherited from a page/child's parent row
 * the `$file` variable is the name of the page/child's filename (and `$filename_without_extension` is derived from this value)
 * the `$weight` variable is taken from the page/child's sequence indicator, e.g. a filename of `page-002.jpg` would result in a `$weight` value of "2".